urbanjost/M_intrinsics/scripts/README.txt

-The only files that should require being edited are the text files ending in *.md in the md/ directory.
+The only files that should require being edited are the text files ending in *.md in the md?/ directores.

 They require being in a format readable by the pandoc(1) script.
 Documentation is available by entering